LOG_ARCHIVE_DEST_n Parameter Attributes

 - Whether online redo log files, standby redo log files, or both are currently being archived on the database at this destination

-Category | VALID_FOR=(redo_log_type, database_role) |
+| Category | VALID_FOR=(redo_log_type, database_role) |

-Data Type | String value |
+| Data Type | String value |

-Valid values | Not applicable |
+| Valid values | Not applicable |

-Default Value | VALID_FOR=(ALL_LOGFILES, ALL_ROLES) |
+| Default Value | VALID_FOR=(ALL_LOGFILES, ALL_ROLES) |

-Requires attributes | None |
+| Requires attributes | None |

-Conflicts with attributes | None |
+| Conflicts with attributes | None |

-Corresponds to | VALID_NOW , VALID_TYPE , and VALID_ROLE columns in theV$ARCHIVE_DEST view |
+| Corresponds to | VALID_NOW, VALID_TYPE, and VALID_ROLE columns in theV$ARCHIVE_DEST view |

 - The

-attribute be specified for each redo transport destination at each database in a Data Guard configuration so that redo transport continues after a role transition to any standby database in the configuration. - To configure these factors for each
+VALID_FORattribute is optional.
+However, Oracle recommends that theVALID_FORattribute be specified for each redo transport destination at each database in a Data Guard configuration so that redo transport continues after a role transition to any standby database in the configuration. - To configure these factors for each

-:- The redo_log_type keyword identifies the destination as valid for archiving one of the following:
+LOG_ARCHIVE_DEST_ndestination, you specify this attribute with a pair of keywords:VALID_FOR=(redo_log_type,database_role):- The redo_log_type keyword identifies the destination as valid for archiving one of the following:

-— This destination is valid when archiving either online redo log files or standby redo log files.
+ONLINE_LOGFILE—This destination is valid only when archiving online redo log files.STANDBY_LOGFILE—This destination is valid only when archiving standby redo log files.ALL_LOGFILES— This destination is valid when archiving either online redo log files or standby redo log files.

 - The database_role keyword identifies the role in which this destination is valid for archiving:

-—This destination is valid when the database is running in either the primary or the standby role.
+PRIMARY_ROLE—This destination is valid only when the database is running in the primary role.STANDBY_ROLE—This destination is valid only when the database is running in the standby role.ALL_ROLES—This destination is valid when the database is running in either the primary or the standby role.

 - If you do not specify the

-attribute for a destination, by default, archiving online redo log files and standby redo log files is enabled at the destination, regardless of whether the database is running in the primary or the standby role.
-This default behavior is equivalent to setting the(ALL_LOGFILES,ALL_ROLES)
+VALID_FORattribute for a destination, by default, archiving online redo log files and standby redo log files is enabled at the destination, regardless of whether the database is running in the primary or the standby role.
+This default behavior is equivalent to setting the(ALL_LOGFILES,ALL_ROLES)keyword pair on theVALID_FORattribute. - The

-attribute enables you to use the same initialization parameter file for both the primary and standby roles.
+VALID_FORattribute enables you to use the same initialization parameter file for both the primary and standby roles.

 The following example shows the default

-keyword pair:LOG_ARCHIVE_DEST_1='LOCATION=/disk1/oracle/oradata VALID_FOR=(ALL_LOGFILES, ALL_ROLES)'
+VALID_FOR keyword pair:LOG_ARCHIVE_DEST_1='LOCATION=/disk1/oracle/oradata VALID_FOR=(ALL_LOGFILES, ALL_ROLES)'

 When this database is running in either the primary or standby role, destination 1 archives all log files to the

-local directory location.
+/disk1/oracle/oradata local directory location.

 No comments: